CBI-PITT/imaris_ims_file_reader/README.md

 -Changed resolution rounding behaviour to make resolution calculation on ResolutionLevels > 0 more accurate

--Added option 'resolution_decimal_places' which enables the user to choose the number of decimal places to round resolutions (default:3)
+-Added option 'resolution_decimal_places' which enables the user to choose the number of decimal places to round resolutions (default:3).
+'None' will NOT round the output.

 -Added a new ims convenience function.
 This aims to be a drop in replacement with all previous versions of the library, but adds an 'aszarr' option.
 If aszarr=True (default:False), the object returned is a zarr store.  zarr.open(store,mode='r') to interact with the array.